uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/sorting.md

 The following files will run selection sort and quicksort in various languages; you can use them to generate random lists of values and measure how long they take to be sorted.
 Note how long these take for various amounts of input (*n*), and show it in a table or graph.
-You should notice that the time taken by Quicksort is quite different to that taken by selection sort.
+You should notice that the time taken by quicksort is quite different to that taken by selection sort.
 - [Scratch](files/selection-quicksort-scratch.zip) - [Download Scratch here](https://scratch.mit.edu/scratch2download/)
 - [Python (Version 2)](files/selection-quicksort-python2.py) - [Download Python 2 here](https://www.python.org/downloads/)
 - [Python (Version 3)](files/selection-quicksort-python3.py) - [Download Python 3 here](https://www.python.org/downloads/)